Linux administrators have to be aware of existing users in the Linux system for different reasons, like finding out their roles or privileges.

 Below is the behavior of the above command.

-From the above command, you might be thinking that they were listing all users created manually by you or by services.
+From the above-mentioned commands, you might be thinking that they were listing all users created manually by you or by services.

 To solve this problem, we can list users with the home directory located at the /home/